-- 1) learn to see the cultural nature of the economy and of power; - 2) be able to understand how economic behavior that seems irrational in market capitalist contexts can make sense in other cultural contexts;
+- 1) learn to see the cultural nature of the economy and of power; - be able to understand how economic behavior that seems irrational in market capitalist contexts can make sense in other cultural contexts; - learn how to combine universalizing theories and ethnographic understanding of particular cultures;

-- 3) learn how to combine universalizing theories and ethnographic understanding of particular cultures; - 4) understand the way the culture of capitalism shapes the way we see the world and affects our behavior; - 5) be aware of the history of capitalism, consumerism, globalization, neoliberalism, commodification, branding, the changing forms of work and craft, and see how they are related to each other.
+- understand the way the culture of capitalism shapes the way we see the world and affects our behavior; - 5) be aware of the history of capitalism, consumerism, globalization, neoliberalism, commodification, branding, the changing forms of work and craft, and see how they are related to each other. - acquire a political and economic perspective to understand human behaviours, cultures, and choices.